I am the proud owner of two adorable chinchillas and have only good things to say about them.

 - You should also keep in mind that chinchillas do not get the optimal amount of socialization in a pet store.
 If they're a little shy when you first meet them, they may very easily change.
 After taking them home, wait a few days to hold them.
 I know this is hard since they're the most adorable things ever, but this will give them time to adjust to their new surroundings and prevent stress.

 After Bringing Them Home

-After the few days, you can begin socializing them.
-With lots of care and treats you can earn the trust of even the shyest chinchilla.
+After a few days, you can begin socializing them.
+With lots of care and treats, you can earn the trust of even the shyest chinchilla.

 Choosing a cage is very important and can greatly affect the quality of life your chinchilla lives.
 They are very active and love to climb and jump.
 Because of this, a simple rabbit or guinea pig cage will not do.
 Chinchillas need multiple levels in their home to get the exercise they need.

-For my chinchillas, I purchased a metal cage with plastic shelves from PetCo.
+For my chinchillas, I purchased a metal cage with plastic shelves from Petco.
 This is what I suggest.
 It has the durability of the metal outside with the warmth and safety of plastic on the inside.
-You should be aware, however, that chinchillas love to chew more then anything else in the world.
+You should be aware, however, that chinchillas love to chew more than anything else in the world.

 - If you live in an area that gets warm, I highly recommend putting some small slabs of granite on the bottom of their cage.
 When your chinchillas get too warm, they love to curl up on these slabs to cool down.

 Chinchillas are cleaning-intensive pets.
 They poo about 200 times a day, and much of that is going to get flung out into your room when they're playing.